Professional Practice IIIB (OCCP3065)

 UNIT OF STUDY

-To become a competent occupational therapy practitioner, students need to be able to integrate theory and practice in context and become skilled in assessment, intervention and evaluation processes.
-Continuing a focus on professional development in context, this unit of study follows on from OCCP3061.
-Students will participate in another seven-week, supervised full time experience in professional practice.
+To become a competent occupational therapy practitioner, students need to be able to integrate theory and practice in context and become skilled in applying the occupational therapy process for an agreed caseload.
+Continuing to build on OCCP1100 Professional Practice I, OCCP2086 Professional Practice II and OCCP3061 Professional Practice IIIA, all of which focus on professional development in contexts, students will participate in a seven-week, supervised full time experience within a professional service setting.

 Our courses that offer this unit of study